Picus13/Casper-XYZ/README.md

 I try to make the theme reusable as possible, but I still have to hardcode some stuff.

-* Github Icon : Ok
+* Copyleft + Creative Commons Banner on footer
-* Block Isso Comment Sys, need to install my instance
+* Github & Mastodon Icon
 * [Isso comments block](https://github.com/Angristan/Casper-XYZ/blob/master/post.hbs#L71)